tocoyne/CL_DEVWKS-1671/README.md

 ### STEP 4: Modify the URL to return only the **ALL** group and add the devices to the **DEVICES** list

-Take a look at the NSO RestConf api documentation here (also listed in the references section):
+Take a look at the NSO RestConf API documentation here (also listed in the references section):

 https://developer.cisco.com/docs/nso/#!cisco-nso-restconf-swagger-api-docs-overview